PESTILLILAB/PESTILLILAB.github.io/content/team/slider_frontera.md

 ---
-title: Example Slide
-align : text-left
-image : /img/frontera-banner1.jpeg
-tags : ['slider']
+title: It takes the world to improve our society image : /img/texas-naturerainbow-pestilli.jpeg tags : ['slider']
 ---